 But as they do not include cats not taken to the veterinarian or stray cats, and not all veterinary clinics use reference laboratories, 4% can be considered a baseline minimum prevalence is largely asymptomatic individuals.

-Prevention of Giardia in Cats
+How to Prevent Giardia in Cats

 Zoonotic Implication of Giardia in Cats